 . . . that thick body rushing darkly through . . .
 Flanked by wharfs, ominous black; heavy chains and hooks hanging aching and macabre year-after-year from weather-beaten cranes . . . all shadow and silent apart from occasional creaks of old timber or dull clang of buoy bell . . .
 To think our slight lulling movement could have originated from there . . .
 What an incredible place to exist . . .
 What an incredible place to be born?’

-It occurred there would’ve been bells more locally prior, for some considerable time too – the time I’d imagined buried back in itself even further still.
+There would’ve been bells more locally prior—I realised it then—and for some considerable time too; the time I’d imagined buried back in itself even further still.

 Looking up from my watch in Toronto, a streetcar approached.